hug-sch/vse-docs/setup/organize/strip-types/sound.rst

 ``Pitch`` Pitch (lower versus higher tones) is closely related to the frequency of a sound.
 The Pitch value of the Sound strip will change the playback speed or frequency of the sound.
 Increasing the value will make the sound appear higher in tone, decreasing will lower the tone.
 Because the playback rate is also changed, the length of the sound is changed.
 This is however not visually represented in the timeline.
 The Sound strip appears equally long as before but the sound will stop earlier or premature.

+!!!!!!
+For sound strip, the pitch could have a link to the speed strip - because it is commonly used with that: youtube.com/watch?v=VqP1j87aeU4

 ``Pan`` Depending on your sound system, you have one, two or more speakers.
 Panning is the distribution of the sound over those speakers.
 It is mainly used to pan (distribute) the audio from left and right channels.
 Pan values can be between -2 and 2.
 A value of zero means front/center (12 o'clock).
 Equal amount of sound is sent to the left and right speaker.
 A value of -1 means that all sound is sent to the left channel and 1 to the right (10 o'clock).
 And a value of +1 means that the sound will appear at 2 o'clock).
 In case of multichannel audio (rear speakers) you can pan to those with the higher values: -2 (7 o'clock) and +2 (5 o'clock).
 So this value basically represents the angle at which the sound is played.
 Only works for mono sources.

+!!!
+Pan really needs a widget where you can drag the sound around to make it more intuitive, but until that is implemented maybe some image in the docs with the values could be used: see also figure in doc

 ``Display Waveform`` Display an approximate waveform of the sound file inside of the sound strip.
 The waveform reflects strip volume and its animation using keyframes.
 If the waveform is not displayed, you'll have to turn on the Overlays (button at the top right; see figure 10).